Home Articles FAQ Site Map Partners

 Usually this is not a problem - you assign your judgment to the JE, and the recovery process begins.
 Once a JE agrees to enforce your judgment, we refer you to them.
 Then JudgmentBuy steps out of the picture.

-You can choose to sign Agreements and Assignments with the qualified Judgment Enforcer we recommended.
+You can choose to sign agreements and Assignments with the qualified judgment enforcer we recommended.
 Then, the (often slow) recovery process begins.
 The rest of our FAQ explains how things usually work.